 Background: In 1999, Lance had depression caused by burnout.
 Studying the causes, he now provides presentations and workshops on how to overcome the pressure and stress that a modern world brings to our slow-developing brain.

 Current work: Lance will provide you and your team with practical, simple, and intuitive techniques on how to get to sleep quickly and stay asleep, how to significantly reduce worry, how to bring balance to your life with a small change, and ways to overcome the numerous challenges we face on a daily basis.
 He uses humorous anecdotes to describe how our brains tend to only see negative things and then exaggerate them to leave us feeling overwhelmed.
 Importantly, he brings a solution to ‘retrain’ our brain.

-Author: Lance recently published a bestselling book ‘Behind The Tape - Life on the Police Frontline’ and was featured on the TVNZ Sunday programme.
-Lance regularly appears in the media commenting on police issues.
+Author: Lance has published two bestselling books ‘Behind The Tape - Life on the Police Frontline’ which was featured on the TVNZ Sunday programme.
+In 2020, he released his second book, 'Dark Side of the Brain'.

 A fascinating and intriguing presenter with a wealth of knowledge and expertise in the field of personal resilience who will leave you inspired and motivated.

 This is a virtual experience full of laughs and wonder, leaving you with a sense that you’re not the only one in control of your thoughts.
 A 30 minute show packed full of audience engagement and interaction, that will be remembered and talked about for years to come.

 So unless you’ve already seen Anthony Laye as part of the international magic spectacular “The Illusionists”, or on his many television appearances, then you’ve never seen anything like Anthony Laye.